jinwen-yang/PDQP.jl/README.md

 # PDQP.jl

-This repository contains experimental code for solving quadratic programming using first-order methods on CPUs or NVIDIA GPUs.
+This repository contains experimental code for solving convex quadratic programming using first-order methods on CPUs or NVIDIA GPUs.

 ## Setup